zwets/zwets.github.io/_posts/2019-12-14-gtdb-and-minhash-revolution.md

 where we didn't go before, [Parks c.s.](https://dx.doi.org/10.1038/nbt.4229) throw off the shackles of pre-genomic microbiology in favour of taxonomic assignment based on degrees of genomic similarity.

+> *Update* I just pushed [gtdb-taxo](https://github.com/zwets/gtdb-taxo),
+> a command-line search tool and browser for the GTDB taxonomy to GitHub.

 The second development is the rise of MinHash, a computational approach designed 20 years ago for [massive scale document comparison](https://dx.doi.org/10.1109/SEQUEN.1997.666900),